gustavo-meilus/transcriber/CLI_USAGE.md

 4. **Performance**:
    - Processing speed varies by model size
-   - Expect ~10-15x realtime with base model
+   - Expect ~10-15x realtime with base model on CPU
-   - Large models are ~2-3x realtime
+   - Large models are ~2-3x realtime on CPU
+   - GPU can be 3-5x faster than CPU
+   - Use `--cpu` to force CPU if GPU is busy